 Claire has been working in cancer services for over 15 years and has a wealth of clinical and senior management experience.
-She started as an oncology Nurse at the Christie in 2002, working with patients with complex cancer needs and palliative care support for number, having the privileged to support cancer patients and their families through their most difficult times at the end of life.
+She started as an oncology nurse at the Christie in 2002, working with patients with complex cancer needs and palliative care support requirements.
+Claire was privileged to support cancer patients and their families through their most difficult times at the end of life.
 Claire had a keen interest in cancer research and pursued a career in breast cancer research nurse for 3 years and ran several nurse led cancer clinics at this time.

 Following this, Claire expressed an interest in improving cancer services at the Christie and worked on several transformation projects to firstly to redesign chemotherapy pathways, to review bed capacity plans and open up a day case service unit with acute oncology provision.
-The next 4 years Claire was a senior operational manager at the Christie, managing palliative and psychology services, acute oncology, critical care services and devised the business plan for the Maggie’s Centre.
+For the next 4 years Claire was a senior operational manager at the Christie, managing palliative and psychology services, acute oncology, critical care services, and she devised the business plan for the Maggie’s Centre.

-Claire has been working at Greater Manchester Cancer since 2016, she begin on work to redesign pathways for lung cancer and head and neck patients and review Cancer strategy for psychology services, palliative care and end of life service provision across Manchester.
-She moved into the role of Associate Director of Greater Manchester Cancer in 2018 and is also the operational lead for the Greater Manchester Cancer alliance.
+Claire has been working at Greater Manchester Cancer since 2016, beginning with work to redesign pathways for lung cancer and head and neck patients, and to review cancer strategy for psychology services, palliative care and end of life service provision across Manchester.
+She moved into the role of Associate Director of Greater Manchester Cancer in 2018 and is also the operational lead for the Greater Manchester Cancer Alliance.

 Claire is passionate about cancer care in Greater Manchester and ensuring patients receive world class treatment and the best cancer outcomes, but most importantly that patients are provided with a package of support throughout their cancer treatment and beyond, to live well after treatment is completed.